fsvreddit/hive-protect/README.md

 For older changes, please see the [change log](https://github.com/fsvreddit/hive-protect/blob/main/changelog.md).

+### 1.10.1

+* Prevent duplicate ban messages that can be sent to users in some situations

 ### 1.10

 * Add ability to choose whether posts and comments are removed as spam or as normal removes